aiven/devportal/docs/platform/concepts.rst

   Add (and remove) storage on the fly without upgrading your plan.

-* :doc:`Bring your own account (BYOA) </docs/platform/concepts/byoa>`.
+* :doc:`Bring your own cloud (BYOC) </docs/platform/concepts/byoa>`.

-  BYOA is an optional setup feature that allows you to purchase your Aiven services through your existing Cloud Provider.
+  BYOC is an optional setup feature that allows you to purchase your Aiven services through your existing Cloud Provider.

 * :doc:`Enhanced Compliance Environments (ECE) </docs/platform/concepts/enhanced-compliance-env>`.